 See how to access a work item in Polarion by clicking on its traceability link with a Capella model element.

-Support of versions 7.0.2 to 7.0.3.
+Support of versions 7.0.2 and 7.0.3.

 Some limitations exist if Global Configuration is activated.